Fine Art - BA (Hons) Degree (full-time course)

-This course provides a stimulating creative environment where students can develop their own studio practice as professional artists.
+This course provides a stimulating creative environment where you can develop your own studio practice as professional artists.

 - Supportive, challenging, creative environment